Arif-PhyChem/datasets_and_databases_4_MLPs/README.md

 # Quantum Chemical Data Sets and Databases for Machine Learning Potentials

-This GitHub dashboard provides links and brief descriptions for various quantum chemistry datasets mentioned in the paper.
+This GitHub dashboard provides links and brief descriptions for various quantum chemistry data sets and databases mentioned in the paper.
 Here we follow alphabetical order.

 ## 1. ANI-1 Dataset